 - Sometimes, symptoms of blocked fallopian tubes can rather cause a fertilized egg to get stuck.
 This is indeed referred to as an ectopic pregnancy.

 An ectopic pregnancy may not necessarily always cause many symptoms of blocked fallopian tubes and is usually detected during a scan.
-However, some woman may also experience signs of pregnancy, such as suffering from stomach pain on one side of the body, or vaginal bleeding.
+However, some women may also experience signs of pregnancy, such as suffering from stomach pain on one side of the body, or vaginal bleeding.
 Any woman who does suspect she has an ectopic pregnancy needs to seek immediate medical attention.